You've just been assigned to a Scrum team and you don't know what's going on.

 How detailed should my Scrum update be?

-Tip: When an issue in the project has a need for more time or involves different stakeholders, Scrum master can help you schedule a different meeting to address them.
+Tip: When an issue in the project needs more time or involves different stakeholders, Scrum master can help you schedule a different meeting to address them.

 - Talk about the work you did yesterday